>Date: Sat Oct 17 14:32:11 1998

 objections.

-For instance, recently I published empirical evidence from
+For instance, recently I published empirical

 Argentina of inflation shift B, not more money chasing goods but the